Ibtissam1996/READMEE/README.md

 ** Restarting the Zabbix agent

--Add client machines to Zabbix
+-Add client machines to Zabbix:
 * Log in to your Zabbix web interface using the administrator account.
 Follow then the steps below:
 ** Click on the configuration menu
 ** Click on the Hosts submenu